 Business process analysis provides several benefits to the organization.
 It gives the management a clear idea of how current processes are performing and areas for improvement.
 The main benefits of business process analysis are:

-Reveal capacity issues – improper resource utilization or limited resource availability or overuse of resources are some of the capacity issues in a process.
-BPA helps identify the capacity limit, and how it affects the process, and ways to improve it.
+Improper resource utilization or limited resource availability or overuse of resources are some of the capacity issues in a process.
+BPA helps identify the capacity limit, and how it affects the process and ways to improve it.
 The findings of the BPA can be used for scaling up the resource requirements of the process.
-BPA can help in identifying the changes you need to make so that the process is closely aligned to organizational growth.
+BPA can help in identifying the changes you need to make so that the process is closely aligned with organizational growth.

 Business Process Analysis Methods